TaranDriver/FCMS/README.md

-This repository holds scripts to perform fragment correlation mass spectrometry (FCMS).
+This repository holds the code required to perform fragment correlation mass spectrometry (FCMS).

 The method is described in the following work: